-NHS Travel Time Reliability Performance CY 2018-2019 CY 2018-2021 Two Year Target Four Year Target Percent of Person Miles Traveled on the Interstate That Are Reliable Percent of Person Miles Traveled on the Non-Interstate NHS That Are 82.0% 82.5%
+NHS Travel Time Reliability Performance CY 2018-2019 CY 2018-2021

+Two Year Target Four Year Target

+82.0% 82.5%

 The assessment for freight reliability is based on the truck travel time reliability index.
 The truck travel time reliability performance measure and performance targets for the 2018-2021 performance period are indicated in Table 2 below.